MicrosoftDocs/AdaptiveCards/AdaptiveCards/schema-explorer/auth-card-button.md

 ## AuthCardButton

 Defines a button as displayed when prompting a user to authenticate.
-This maps to the `cardAction` type defined by the Bot Framework ([https://docs.microsoft.com/dotnet/api/microsoft.bot.schema.cardaction](https://docs.microsoft.com/dotnet/api/microsoft.bot.schema.cardaction)).
+This maps to the [`cardAction`](/dotnet/api/microsoft.bot.schema.cardaction) type defined by the Bot Framework.

 **Introduced in version 1.4**